pulp/pulpcore/docs/dev/learn/tasks/add-remove.md

 - Decide what needs to be added to repository or removed from it.

-- Associate already existing content to a repository by creating an instance of {class}`~pulpcore.plugin.models.RepositoryContent` and saving it.
+- Associate already existing content to a repository by creating an instance of `pulpcore.plugin.models.RepositoryContent` and saving it.

-- Remove {class}`~pulpcore.plugin.models.RepositoryContent` objects which were identified for removal.
+- Remove `pulpcore.plugin.models.RepositoryContent` objects which were identified for removal.

 - For every content which should be added to Pulp create but do not save yet:

   - instance of `ExampleContent` which will be later associated to a repository.
-  - instance of {class}`~pulpcore.plugin.models.ContentArtifact` to be able to create relations with the artifact models.
+  - instance of `pulpcore.plugin.models.ContentArtifact` to be able to create relations with the artifact models.
-  - instance of {class}`~pulpcore.plugin.models.RemoteArtifact` to store information about artifact from remote source and to make a relation with {class}`~pulpcore.plugin.models.ContentArtifact` created before.
+  - instance of `pulpcore.plugin.models.RemoteArtifact` to store information about artifact from remote source and to make a relation with `pulpcore.plugin.models.ContentArtifact` created before.

 - If a remote content should be downloaded right away (aka `immediate` download policy), use